gaetanzanella/swift-ssh-client/README.md

 }
 ```

-Note that if the connection ends, all the ssh operations or clients linked to it will end accordingly.
+As `SSHConnection` represents the overall SSH connection, if it ends, all the SSH operations or clients linked to it will end accordingly.

 ## License